Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 Pronunciation: Paang mahk

-I always loved saying this one, especially when I was quoted ridiculous prices for taxis, boat rides, or clothing at the market.
+This is another helpful phrase I always loved saying, especially when I was quoted ridiculous prices for taxis, boat rides, or clothing at the market.

 As a westerner, it’s easy to be taken advantage of in Thailand.
-Using “pang maak!” shows them that you can speak the language (or at least a little.. hehe) and therefore you know general prices of things.
+Using “pang maak!” shows them that you can speak the language (or at least a little.. hehe) and therefore you have a basic knowledge of how much things should cost.

 18. I would like to go to..